Raviteja-Ainampudi/Container-Security-API---Encryption-as-a-Service/README.md

 Each combination needs to managed according to the key and the initialization vector requirements.
 Choose the combination such that Cipher block chaining, Key and Initialization vector are intact.

-#Some important facts:
+# Key Points to avoid :

 - Save and Run the code in a separate directory.
 Such that it doesn't effect your work flow.

 - You can use any key for this encryption.
 But make sure you use the same "KEY" for both the encryption and decryption.
 Or the end results may vary.

 - Remember the key.
 If you forget the key.
-It is highly not possible to retrieve back your files.
-Because the AES is a beast.
+It is highly impossible to retrieve back your files.
+Because the AES is a beast. :boom:

 - It is recommended to run this script on a "Virtual Machine".

-In this script, the code is devised for the single encryption and single decryption.

-#For Mutiple Encryption and Decryption with this code
+# For Mutiple Encryption and Decryption with this code
-- For every encryption remove the added word "(Secured)" except for last encryption.
-You can any other keys.
-- For every decryption add the word "(Secured)" consecutively until the decryption is ended.
+- Encryption can repeated by passing the subsequent filenames.
-- But make sure you keys in reverse order of what you have used for encryption.
+- For decryption, make sure you keys in reverse order of what you have used for encryption.

 # Docker Commands
 To build the docker image: